GregoryAlexander77/Galaxie-Blog/README.md

 # Galaxie Blog
 Galaxie Blog is intended to be the most beautiful and functional free, open-source ColdFusion-based blog in the world.
 While it can’t go toe-to-toe with Wordpress functionality, I believe that Galaxie Blog competes with Wordpress in core blogging functionality, especially with its abundant theme-related features and support for various rich media.

+## Documentation

+Galaxie Blog documentation can be found at https://www.gregoryalexander.com/blog/Galaxie-Blog.
+There are also many how-to articles on Gregory's Blog discussing how we implemented some of the logic.

 ## Installation

 You must have a ColdFusion installed on a server.